HungryTurtleCode/htc_website/_posts/2016-05-22-3-ng-repeat-directive.md

   </div><!-- col-sm-6 -->
 </div>
-{% endhighlight %}
+{% endraw %}{% endhighlight %}

 ### ng-src?
 Wait!
 That&#8217;s new!

 This should all be easy to understand for the most part.
 The one new thing that you haven&#8217;t seen yet is the ng-src on the image.
 Notice that the image does not have a normal src attribute at all.

-The reason for this is because the URL for the image is coming from the JSON data and therefore we want to use the {{}} binding syntax to grab hold of it.
+The reason for this is because the URL for the image is coming from the JSON data and therefore we want to use the {% raw %}{{}}{% endraw %} binding syntax to grab hold of it.

 So you may think that we could just add that binding syntax to the normal src attribute and Angular will replace the binding with the url and the image will render just fine.